 Note: This information pertains only to employees who have submitted a Voice Mail request form to the campus telephone office, received set-up instructions with a temporary password and have activated their voice mailbox.
 If you have not requested a voice mailbox and received and followed set-up instructions from the telephone office, you will not be able to activate a mailbox on your campus extension.

 Requests for voice mailboxes must be submitted on a Voice Mail request form via the Phone Office web page.
 Once the form is received and processed by our department, activation instructions will be e-mailed to the person who submitted the request.
 Please contact the Phone Office at 18297 if you have any questions.

-- How do I set my extension forward-all to voice mail so that my phone does not ring?
+How do I set my extension forward-all to voice mail so that my phone

 If you have a CISCO IP phone, press the button below the CFwdALL icon displayed at the bottom of your display screen.
 Without lifting the handset, dial 18555 to forward to voice mail.
 The message "Forwarded to 18555" will appear at the bottom of your display screen.
 You may still make outgoing calls while your phone is forwarded to voice mail.
 To cancel CFwdALL, press the CFwdALL button.
 You will hear a short beef and the "Forwarded to 18555" message will be removed from your display screen.

 How do I set voice mail to pick-up when my line is busy?